The following procedures describe how complaints, allegations of non-compliance, suspensions and terminations of IRB approval are handled by the IRB.

 Termination.
 A termination is a directive of the convened IRB or IRB designee to stop permanently all activities in a previously approved research protocol.
 Terminated protocols are considered closed and no longer require continuing review.

-The Chair of the IRB or the RPO Director will promptly handle (or delegate staff to handle), and, if necessary, investigate all complaints, concerns, and appeals received by the IRB.
+The Chair of the IRB or the ORI Director will promptly handle (or delegate staff to handle), and, if necessary, investigate all complaints, concerns, and appeals received by the IRB.
 This includes complaints, concerns, and appeals from investigators, research participants, and others.

 If the complaint meets the definition of non-compliance, it will be considered an allegation.